thomasmueller/bau-lang/doc/performance.md

 This test generates a number of binary trees and counts the nodes.
 The Java version is very fast if given enough memory, because it doesn't collect garbage;
 when limiting memory to 128 MB, it i similar in speed than C.
-In Bau, a faster malloc implementation is used, which is faster than the default one.
-If C uses the same malloc implementation, it is as fast as Bau.
-For Bau, the ownership variant is used; the reference counted variant is 3.7 seconds.
+For Bau, the ownership variant is used; the reference counted variant is a bit slower.

 <a href="https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/binarytrees.html">Original</a>
  - <a href="../blob/src/test/java/org/bau/perf/benchmarksgame/BinaryTrees.java">Java</a>